MorganSchmiedt/markdown/README.md

 </ol>
 ```

 The numbers of the ordered list items are not taken into account.
-The list is rendered the same way whether the numbers are in order or not.
+The list is rendered the same way whether the numbers are in order, or not.

 *Example with numbers not in order*
 ```